Ohtuproju2021syksy/Discord-Bot-better/documentation/commands.md

 `/edit_course` | Edit course information, e.g. course code, fullname, or nickname.
 Must be used inside a course. | `/edit_course nickname ohpe`
 `/edit_topic` | Edit channel topic, replacing an already existing topic. | `/edit_topic perusteet`
 `/enable_bridge` | Enable bridge in a Discord text channel.
 Must be used inside a course and in a non-default text channel. | `/enable_bridge`
+`/hide_channel` | Make the channel hidden from regular users.
+Also disables the bridge in the channel.
+Must be used inside a course and in a non-default text channel. | `/hide_channel`
 `/hide_course` | Make the given course private, disabling joining with `/join` | `/hide_course ohpe` `/lock_chat` | Lock the given course, disabling messaging by regular users | `/lock_chat ohpe` `/rename_channel` | Rename a Discord text channel.
 Must be used inside a course and in a non-default text channel. | `/rename_channel questions`
 `/status` | Get full status of course.
+Must be used inside a course. | `/status` `/unhide_channel` | Make the channel visible to regular users.
+Also enables the bridge in the channel.
+Must be used inside a course and in a non-default text channel. | `/unhide_channel`
-Must be used inside a course. | `/status` `/unhide_course` | Make the given course public, enabling joining with `/join`. | `/unhide_course ohpe` `/unlock_chat` | Unlock the given course, enabling messaging by regular users. | `/unlock_chat ohpe`
+`/unhide_course` | Make the given course public, enabling joining with `/join`. | `/unhide_course ohpe` `/unlock_chat` | Unlock the given course, enabling messaging by regular users. | `/unlock_chat ohpe`